Teddy448/smma-website-d0830/content/pages/home.md

     actions: []
     grid_items:
       - title: "\U0001F4A1 Our Vision"
-        subtitle: 'We do care about your brand, treat it '
+        subtitle: 'We do care about your brand, treat it like our own, '
         title_align: left
         content_align: left
         actions: []